-The conclusions that can be drawn from this study are limited by methodological issues pertaining to unequivalent groups at baseline and a lack of clarity in terms of equivalence between groups after attrition, hence why a higher rating is not achieved.
+The conclusions that can be drawn from this study are limited by methodological issues pertaining to unequivalent groups, hence why a higher rating is not achieved.

 Other studies

 The following studies were identified for this programme but did not count towards the programme's overall evidence rating.
 A programme receives the same rating as its most robust study or studies.